OneBuffaloLabs/onebuffalogames.com/README.md

 **Long story short: All Rights Reserved.**

 This is a source-available project.
 Feel free to clone it, poke around the code, see how things work, and learn from it.
-However, since this is also my main business portfolio, I've got to keep the code itself proprietary.
+However, since this is also our main business portfolio, I've got to keep the code itself proprietary.

 Please **do not** copy, modify, or redistribute it for your own projects without getting in touch with me first.